 Variations and Extensions.
-Students could be paired with a peer to collaboratively teach or mentor online.
+Students could work in pairs to collaboratively teach or mentor online.
 Each team could then write one or more reflection papers based on their experience.

-Risk index: High

-Time index: Medium to High Cost index: Low to Medium Learner-centered index: High
+Risk index: High Time index: Medium to High Cost index: Low to Medium Learner-centered index: High Duration of the learning activity: As needed